McLure Professor Of Psychiatry And Behavioral Research

-Scientific Council Member (joined 2004)
+Scientific Council Member (Joined 2004)

-2002 Distinguished Investigator Grantee
+2002 Distinguished Investigator Grant

-1995 Independent Investigator Grantee
+1995 Independent Investigator Grant

-1991 Young Investigator Grantee
+1991 Young Investigator Grant

 Dr. Mayberg leads a multidisciplinary research program committed to defining the “neurology of depression.”
 Her imaging studies over the past 20 years have systematically examined functional abnormalities characterizing the disorder, as well as neural mechanisms mediating antidepressant response to various evidence-based treatments.
 The goal of her studies is to identify neurobiological markers predicting treatment response and optimized treatment selection.
 Her long-term interest in neural network models of mood regulation in health and disease led to the development of a new intervention for treatment-resistant patients using Deep Brain Stimulation (DBS), a study initiated at the University of Toronto and now continuing at Emory.